Star Trek Legend Dies at 90

 Schroeder passed away surrounded by his family, according to an online memorial page.
 The cause of his death has not been released.
 In his final days at the medical facility, he repeatedly asked staff about returning to work, stating “When are you going to get me out of here, I’ve got to get back to LA.”

 Born on January 2, 1935, in Syracuse, New York, Schroeder lived in Los Angeles for 60 years.
 He was drafted into the U.S. Army during the Korean War, serving from 1953 to 1955.
-During his military service, he was assigned to a unit that participated in a USO show and witnessed Marilyn Monroe perform for the troops, an experience that would later influence his artistic career.
+During his military service, he was assigned to a unit that participated in a USO show, where he had the opportunity to witness Marilyn Monroe perform for the troops.
+This experience would later influence his artistic career.

 After returning from service, Schroeder pursued acting and studied with Paula Strasberg at Carnegie Hall alongside future stars Dustin Hoffman and Jon Voight.
 He made his acting debut in 1979’s “The Seduction of Joe Tynan,” appearing alongside Meryl Streep and Alan Alda.